err1nn/portfolio/critiquebydesign.md

 ## Step 5 - Build the Solution

-Finally, I combined what learned from the critique, wireframes, and user feedback to create my redesign.
+In my final visualization, I combined what I learned from the critique, wireframes, and user feedback to create my redesign.
 I redesigned the visualization into an animated line chart to show the changing rank over the race.
-I changed the colors by matching the drivers with their teams.
-I added a clear title and subtitle, and made the x- and y-axis intuitive and concise.
-Overall, my redesign is informative and engaging.
+One difference from the wireframes is that I greyed out all the drivers except for Max Verstappen and Lewis Hamilton, who were the top two drivers in this race.
+I colored their lines by matching with the teams' colors.
+By highlighting the two drivers, along with the title and subtitle, the audience can focus on the competition between them.
+Overall, my redesign is informative and engaging as it tells the whole story about the competitive race in one graph.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7753377"><script src="https://public.flourish.studio/resources/embed.js"></script></div>